$\phi^4$ lattice model with cubic symmetry in three dimensions: RG-flow and first order phase transitions: Finite size scaling study of the RG-flow: Numerics

 where $\alpha_I$ and $y_{t,I}$ are the specific heat and the thermal RG-exponent of the three-dimensional Ising universality class, respectively \cite{Sak74,Carmona}.
 The numerical value of the scaling dimension $\Delta_{\epsilon} = 1.412625(10)$ is taken from ref. \cite{Kos:2016ysd}.
-In the neighborhood of the decoupled Ising fixed point, $\overline{U}_{C,DI}$ behaves as
+In the neighborhood of the decoupled Ising fixed point we have

 Hence